We may receive a commission on purchases made from links.

 What happened to Go Oats after appearing on 'Shark Tank'?

-Like with so many other products that appear on "Shark Tank," Go Oats sold out their stock within two days of its episode airing.
+Like with so many other products that appear on "Shark Tank," Go Oats sold out its stock within two days of its episode airing.
 PipSnacks, which Barbara Corcoran also invested in, saw similar successes.
 Shortly thereafter, founder Nahum Jeannot had to move the operating location of Go Oats to accommodate the business' growth, which was already on the fast track.
 During "Shark Tank," he told the panel that sales were $13,000 in 2017 but increased to $57,000 in 2018 and 2019.

+Reviews were overwhelmingly positive at the time, with many complimenting on the taste, texture, and convenience of the product.
 The oatmeal balls are available in pouches of nine, but the single-serve cartons that the Sharks loved don't seem to be available for sale at this time.
-However, Go Oats did address the pricing issue that Mark Cuban initially had issues with — oatmeal balls are now purchased directly from the brand's website in a set of eight pouches selling for about $8.50 per pouch.
+However, Go Oats did address the pricing issue that Mark Cuban initially had issues with — the oatmeal balls are sold for about $8.50 per pouch on the official website.